List of Internet pioneers: Bob Kahn

 Robert E. "Bob" Kahn (born 1938) is an American engineer and computer scientist.
 After earning a Ph.D. degree from Princeton University in 1964, he worked for AT&T Bell Laboratories, as an assistant professor at MIT.
 He moved to Bolt Beranek & Newman (BBN) where he was the principal designer of the IMP subnetwork and the IMP-Host protocol for the ARPANET.

 In 1972, he joined the IPTO within ARPA, where he worked on both satellite packet networks (which led to SATNET) and ground-based radio packet networks (which led to PRNET), and recognized the value of being able to communicate across heterogenous networks.
 Along with Vint Cerf, he authored the seminal paper on internetworking, A Protocol for Packet Network Intercommunication, in 1974.

 Kahn left ARPA in 1986 to found the Corporation for National Research Initiatives (CNRI), a nonprofit organization providing leadership and funding for research and development of the National Information Infrastructure.

 David Walden

 David Walden (1942–2022) worked for BBN where he implemented the packet switching and routing software for the ARPANET IMP.
 He proposed what became known as the Walden message switching protocol, and was acknowledged by Cerf and Kahn in their seminal 1974 paper on internetworking.
+He wrote INWG Note 10 with Will Crowther, and co-authored the ARPANET Completion Report with Frank Heart, Alex Mckenzie, and J. McQuillian.